 This is awesome, as it encourages sharing rather than owning one of everything—something that is great for our wallets as well as the environment.
 We also love that the sharing economy gives individuals the opportunity to make money off of their investments, whether that be a car, a house, or something else entirely.

-One example of this is through RV sharing sites like RVShare.
+One example of this is through RV sharing sites like RVezy and RVShare.
 This is one of the biggest peer-to-peer RV rental sites out there, and boy are they awesome.
 These types of sites are growing by leaps and bounds, and when you consider what they’re doing for people, it shouldn’t come as any surprise that this is the case.

 A while back, we discussed the reasons why you might want to rent out your RV to others.
 In this article, we will look at this option from the other side and talk about why you might want to rent an RV and take it out for a spin.